-- PELAGIC: Sharks that frequents surface waters or occur in the water column, not associated with the bottom but may make diurnal migrations between the surface and the ocean floor. - PRECAUTIONARY APPROACH: Is the ability to exercise prudent foresight to avoid unacceptable or undesirable situations, taking into account that changes in fisheries systems are only slowly reversible, difficult to control, not well understood, and subject to change in the environment and human values.
-The precautionary principle therefore promotes that measures be implemented to prevent degradation of the ecosystem where there are threats of serious or irreversible damage even in the absence of full scientific certainty. - RATIONAL USE: Decisions on resource utilization are derived from conclusions in a consistent way given the available information. - REQUIEM SHARKS: Any shark of the family
+PELAGIC: Sharks that frequent surface waters or occur in the water column, not associated with the bottom but may make diurnal migrations between the surface and the ocean floor.

+PRECAUTIONARY APPROACH: Is the ability to exercise prudent foresight to avoid unacceptable or undesirable situations, taking into account that changes in fisheries systems are only slowly reversible, difficult to control, not well understood, and subject to change in the environment and human values.
+The precautionary principle therefore promotes that measures be implemented to prevent degradation of the ecosystem where there are threats of serious or irreversible damage even in the absence of full scientific certainty.

+RATIONAL USE: Decisions on resource utilization are derived in a consistent way given the available information.

-Carcharhinidae, predominantly grey in appearance, live-bearing and migratory.
+REQUIEM SHARKS: Any shark of the family Carcharhinidae, predominantly grey in appearance, live-bearing and migratory.

-- SHARKS: For the purpose of this document the term "sharks" is used to describe all chondricthyans (sharks, skates, chimeras and rays). - STAKEHOLDER: An entity (individuals or organizations) having a stake or interest in a physical resource, ecosystem service, institution, or social system, or someone who is or may be affected by a public policy. - STOCK: Fish stocks are subpopulations of a particular species of fish, for which intrinsic parameters (growth, recruitment, mortality and fishing mortality) are the only significant factors in determining population dynamics, while extrinsic factors (immigration and emigration) are considered to be insignificant. - SUSTAINABLE USE: Actions that maintain the longterm production of a renewable resource.
+SHARKS: For the purpose of this document the term "sharks" is used to refer to all members of the class Chondrichthyes (sharks, skates, rays and chimaeras).

+STAKEHOLDER: An entity (individuals or organizations) having a stake or interest in a physical resource, ecosystem service, institution, or social system, or someone who is or may be affected by a public policy.

+STOCK: Fish stocks are subpopulations of a particular species of fish, for which intrinsic parameters (growth, recruitment, mortality and fishing mortality) are the only significant factors in determining population dynamics, while extrinsic factors (immigration and emigration) are considered to be insignificant.